animesh7780/Email-Delivery-Agent/README.md

 - Reply generation style

 Note: The backend LLM integration uses Google Gemini via the `google-generativeai` package.
 You can switch `GEMINI_MODEL` in your `.env` to a different supported model.

-## 🔒 Security Notes

-- Never commit `.env` file with real API keys
-- The `.env.example` is provided as a template
-- Keep your OpenAI API key secure
-- This is a development/demo application - add authentication for production use

 ## Key Implementation Details